 Educate others about the need to fight stereotypes, myths and misconceptions.
-Become part of Gaystraight Alliance groups at school and other LGBTQ groups.
-(See My Identity, Myself Project, MIMS as noted in the Website listing National Child Traumatic Stress Network).
+(See My Identity, Myself Project, MIMS - - See below for a description of this program).

 Participate in community activities such as political rallies, public forums, gay activities, educational endeavors.
 Gain strength through advocacy.
 Engage in empowerment projects.
 Look up GLAAD website.